 Wasn’t the blindness that he inflicted upon himself an initiation into a deeper “in-sight?”
 Is it possible that he achieved that insight only after his mother (complex), Queen Jocasta, killed herself?

-In the next part, I will consider some other mythic images that deal with this theme.
+In Part Four, I will consider some other mythic images that deal with this theme.